EldiiarDzhunusov/Competitive-Programming-Bootcamp-December-2021/README.md

 Main language for the bootcamp was C++.
 <br />
 <br />
-103 solutions has been created in 7 days.
+103 solutions had been created in 7 days.

 ## Group Photo
 ![](img.jpg)